erobwen/causality/README.md

 onChange will send a message to the object, containing information about what happened.

-The onBuildCreate and onBuildRemove events will be sent specifically when doing reBuild.
+The onBuildCreate and onBuildRemove events will be sent specifically when doing data structure rebuilding.
 They correspond to the React concepts of componentDidMount and componentWillUnmount but for a generalized data structure re building framework.

 ## causalityForwardsTo